newtglobalgit/nabors-tfs-migration/README.md

 ## Program execution in sequential order:
 First of all we have to execute

+> pip install requirements.txt

-python main.py
+> python main.py

 This script will give a output list of all the repos that is there in remote tfs server.
 It will give two txt file
 - output_dir.txt
      In this txt file we will get all the directory that is there in the project.
 - output_file.txt
 In this txt file we will get all the files that is there in the project.
-First this script will ask for a txt file for giving list of extension i.e.  output_file.txt Then it will ask for a name of output file and it will give all the extension with file name and count of it.
+- First this script will ask for a txt file for giving list of extension i.e.  output_file.txt
+- Then it will ask for a name of output file and it will give all the extension with file name and count of it.
-This script will give a commit history Of a particular project that is in tfs server.
+- This script will give a commit history Of a particular project that is in tfs server.
-This script will create a new repo in github using user credentials and upload the tfs repos to git.
+- This script will create a new repo in github using user credentials and upload the tfs repos to git.

 ## Development in progress:

-## Goals:
+**Goals:**
-#### Migration of the Team Foundation Version Control[TFVC] source code with history of commits and branches to GitHUB repository.
+- Migration of the Team Foundation Version Control[TFVC] source code with history of commits and branches to GitHUB repository.
-#### Migration of the Team Foundation Version Control[TFVC] work items with history of issues and changes to Azure DevOps Services.
+- Migration of the Team Foundation Version Control[TFVC] work items with history of issues and changes to Azure DevOps Services.